Menu

 If you're serious about making the move, here's a practical checklist:

-- Check your visa eligibility.
-British/Irish citizens can move freely.
+1. Check your visa eligibility.
+British and Irish citizens can move freely.
 EU citizens need a residence permit for stays over 90 days.
 Others need to apply through Gibraltar's Civil Status and Registration Office.

-- Get tax advice before you move.
-Speak with a Gibraltar-based tax advisor.
+2. Get tax advice before you move.
+Speak with a Gibraltar-based tax adviser.
 The interaction between Gibraltar and your home country's tax laws matters.
 Don't assume anything.

-- Register with the Employment Service.
-If you're going to be self-employed in Gibraltar, you'll need to register and get a business licence.
+4. Register as self-employed if applicable.
+If you're going to work for yourself in Gibraltar, you'll need to register and obtain a business licence.
+Companies House Gibraltar handles company registrations.

-- Set up a local bank account.
-NatWest International and Jyske Bank operate in Gibraltar.
-You'll need proof of residence.
+5. Set up a local bank account.
+Gibraltar International Bank (GIB), NatWest International, and Trusted Novus Bank all operate in Gibraltar.
+You'll need proof of residence to open an account.

-- Arrange health insurance.
-Gibraltar has a public health system (GHA), but private cover is recommended, especially while establishing residency.
+6. Arrange health cover.
+Gibraltar has a public health system through the Gibraltar Health Authority (GHA), but private cover is recommended, especially while you're in the process of establishing residency.

-- Understand your employer's position.
+7. Understand your employer's position.
 If you work for a company elsewhere, check whether they're comfortable with you being tax resident in Gibraltar.
-Some employers have restrictions on where remote workers can be based.
+Some employers have restrictions on where remote staff can be based.

 For a full breakdown of salaries across industries, our Gibraltar salary guide is a useful reference point.